keshon/general-munro-bot/README.md

 .. where each numerical row represents a group or a private chat in Telegram and a Task status it belongs.

 ### Last touch
-Use Kitsu `Phone` field in User profile to store Telegram usernames like `@someUsername` - this would allow bot to mention team members if the bot is sending messages to the group.
+Use Kitsu `Phone` field in User profile to store Telegram usernames like `@someUsername` - this would allow bot to mention team members if the bot sends messages to the group.